-Premium - This lovely word is as empty and meaningless as an hour spent on Tinder.
-Don’t let it fool you into thinking it’s something it’s not, even when accompanied by other fluffy words like “super premium” or “extra premium.”
+This unregulated word doesn’t mean anything at all.
+Don’t let “premium dog food” fool you into thinking it’s something it’s not, even when accompanied by other fluffy words like “super premium” or “extra premium.”
 This is marketing, not true love.

 The truth is, pet food companies can slap the word gourmet on a label without any credentials.
 Gourmet doesn’t mean anything in this case, except maybe “costs more.”

 As in, “chicken meal” or “lamb meal,” this is a catch-all term for all tissue (excluding blood, hair, hides, manure, stomach and rumen) that are cooked down then dried and added as “meal” to the pet food.
-Sounds like Unhappy Meal to me.

 The Ollie blog is devoted to helping pet parents lead healthier lives with their pups.
 If you want to learn more about our fresh, human-grade food, check out MyOllie.com.